 There’s also an additional $10 fee to get a custom debit card.
 The Greenlight custom debit card is basically your kid’s photo on their debit card.
 This is a nice feature to have if you have multiple kids using Greenlight however.

-There’s also additional fees for expedited shipping.
+Additionally, there are fees for expedited card shipping.
 Talis Tip: Opt for the regular 7 – 10 business day shipping to avoid fees.

 Greenlight $30 Referral Bonus

-New Greenlight app users can get $30 promo code referral for a friend that signs up.
-Everyone that signs up gets Greenlight free for 30 days as well as $10 after the free trial There’s no “Greenlight referral code” to share.
+New Greenlight app users and referrers both get $30 referral bonus when a friend that signs up and keep Greenlight.
+There’s no “Greenlight referral code” to share.
 Instead there is a Greenlight friend referral link.
-Sign up with this link to get started.

 After signup be on the look of for contests and other deals